garden-io/garden/docs/reference/module-types/helm.md

 [tasks](#tasks) > resource

-The Deployment, DaemonSet or StatefulSet that Garden should use to execute this task.
+The Deployment, DaemonSet or StatefulSet or Pod that Garden should use to execute this task.
 If not specified, the `serviceResource` configured on the module will be used.
 If neither is specified, an error will be thrown.

+This can either reference a workload (i.e. a Deployment, DaemonSet or StatefulSet) via the `kind` and `name` fields, or a Pod via the `podSelector` field.

 The following pod spec fields from the service resource will be used (if present) when executing the task:
 * `affinity`